-Longer events or time trials demand accurate pacing.
+More extended events or time trials demand accurate pacing.
 A power meter is the only way to do this with any accuracy.

-If you know you can sustain 220 watts for four hours over mixed terrain with a little left for a sprint, you know what to aim for in a two hour race.
+If you know you can sustain 220 watts for four hours over mixed terrain with a little left for a sprint, you know what to aim for in a two-hour race.

 If you’re doing a time trial and know you can sustain 340 watts over the distance with a given wind direction, you can hold it there.

-If that data gives me the confidence to ride more events, to pace myself so I know I can finish and even so I know I can attack or sprint at the end, then I also think power meters can be a force for good!
+If that data gives me the confidence to ride more events, to pace myself so I know I can finish, and even so I know I can attack or sprint at the end, then I also think power meters can be a force for good!

 8. Communicating with Your Coach